StudentTraineeCenter/edu-agent/docs/FEATURES.md

 - Flashcard groups (AI-generated study cards)
 - Notes (AI-generated study notes)
 - Mind Maps (visual knowledge representations)
+- Study Plans (personalized learning paths)
-- Study sessions and practice records (tracking of user progress)
+- Practice records (tracking of user progress)

 Each project has a language code that determines the language used for AI-generated content.